 The November challenge is a little different than the one in April.
 The guidelines in this post should help guide you through the month.

-Here are the basics of the challenge:
+Here are the basics of the November PAD Chapbook Challenge:

 - Beginning on November 1 (Atlanta, Georgia time), I will share a prompt and poem each day of November on this blog.